Waters of Death

 So, my question is this: How can people who are so quick on the uptake when it comes to biblical types get things so wrong when it comes to baptism?

 The answer is that they have a doctrine, a tradition, and they go looking for typological support for it.
 This is exactly what the Roman Catholic theologians do, and some of them are mighty fine, too.1See Mother Of Invention.
 But they, like the Presbyterians, are not allowing the text to shape their doctrine.
 They are shaping the text to suit their doctrine.
 This is something of which we are all guilty at times, because it is impossible to read any text without coming at it with some assumptions.
-The good thing about the Church of Christ is that when a theologian or theological school does this, there will be somebody else in Christendom who will stick it to them.
+The good thing about the global Church is that when a theologian or theological school does this, there will be somebody else in Christendom who will stick it to them.

 A fine example of the myopia of my Biblical Horizons friends begins with an article by James R. Rogers concerning the difficult subject of “baptism for the dead” in 1 Corinthians 15:29.2James R. Rogers, Baptism for the Dead, Biblical Horizons Newsletter No. 76, 1995.
 As I have written elsewhere, it is a good article, finding the solution to the problem within the Canon rather than outside of it.
 This awareness of the integrity of the Bible is something I have appreciated about the Biblical Horizons crowd very much.
 But what does Rogers do when he gets to Numbers 19?
 He focusses on the act of sprinkling the water of purification on the defiled persons, and entirely overlooks the washing of the clothes and bodies of the priests who carry out the rite!